FernandoMiguel/MFAguide/README.md

-# MFAguide
+# MFA guide

 ## Introduction
-Two-step verification is a method of authentication that requires more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
+Multi-Factor or Two-step verification is a method of authentication that requires more than one verification method and adds a critical second layer of security to user sign-ins.
 It works by requiring any two or more of the following verification methods:
 * Something you know (typically a password)
 * Something you have (a trusted device that is not easily duplicated, like a phone)
 * Something you are (biometrics)